carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/index.rst

   }

-There are many dark corners in the C++ language, and it may be difficult to make your check work perfectly in all cases, especially if it issues fixit hints.
+There are many dark corners in the C++ language, and it may be difficult to make your check work perfectly in all cases, especially if it issues fix-it hints.
 The most frequent pitfalls are macros and templates:

 1. code written in a macro body/template definition may have a different meaning